Persistent Software Combining: Introduction

-When designing recoverable algorithms, the main challenge stems from the fact that all data stored into registers and caches are volatile.
+When designing recoverable algorithms, the main challenge stems from the fact that data stored into registers and caches are volatile.
 Thus, unless they have been flushed to persistent memory, such data will be lost at a system crash.
-Flushing to persistent memory occurs by including specific persistence instructions, such as \pwbi, \pfencei\ and \psynci\ in the code, which are however expensive in terms of performance.
-To come up with a highly-efficient persistent synchronization protocol or data structure, the algorithm's designer has to take into consideration the following parameters which are crucial for performance.
-First, as a persistence implementation often inherents the synchronization overheads of the concurrent implementation it is inspired from, persistence should not be supported on top of heavy universal constructions or transactional memory systems (that incur high synchronization overhead).
-Second, maintaining the number of persistence instructions low is important for achieving good performance.
+Flushing to persistent memory occurs by including specific {\em persistence instructions}, such as \pwbi, \pfencei\ and \psynci\ in the code, which are however expensive in terms of performance.